What You Ought to Know about Marketing KPI’s for your Startup

 Using the Ad Manager tool, a startup’s team can run multiple ads, monitoring the results in real time and simultaneously undertaking data comparisons.

 In this case, social media KPIs could include a pre-determined number of click rates, signups from a specific region, or a number of video views.
-Twitter and Instagram have similar features, but using smart KPIs means that team must be incisive enough to understand the difference between each platform.
+Twitter and Instagram have similar features, but using smart KPIs means that the team must be incisive enough to understand the difference between each platform.

 Nailing the Impact